The Angelus (painting): History

+The Angelus prayer

+The Angelus prayer played a significant part for some Christians in 19th century in France.
+The name of the prayer derives from the Angel Gabriel's annunciation that Mary would give birth to Jesus, the son of God.
+For the Angelus the church bell would ring three times a day — dawn, noon and dusk.
+Rural nineteenth-century France was religious, and had a large portion of those who worked in agriculture, as Millet did when he was young.
+The Angelus was a prayer, and also gave a sense of structure to daily working life.

+The prayer begins: "The Angel of the Lord declared to Mary:/And she conceived of the Holy Spirit..."

 Commentary

 At first, the painting was interpreted as a political statement, with Millet viewed as a socialist in solidarity with the workers.

 While the painting expresses a profound sense of religious devotion, and became one of the most widely reproduced religious paintings of the 19th century, with prints displayed by thousands of devout householders across France, Millet painted it from a sense of nostalgia rather than from any strong religious feeling.
 According to Karine Huguenaud, "There is, however, no religious message to the painting: Millet was simply concerned with portraying a ritualised moment of meditation taking place as the dusk rolls in."
-In 1864 Belgian minister Jules Van Praët exchanged it for Millet's Bergère avec son troupeau (Shepherd and her flock) and commented dryly, "What can I say?
+In 1864 Belgian minister Jules Van Praët exchanged it for Millet's Bergère avec son troupeau (Shepherd and her flock) and commented, "What can I say?
 It is clearly a masterpiece, but faced with these two peasants, whose work is interrupted by prayer, everyone thinks they can hear the nearby church bell tolling, and in the end, the constant ringing just became tiresome".

+Salvador Dalí

+Salvador Dalí had a particular interest in Millet's l'Angélus.
+He not only included images derived from Millet's painting in a number of his art works, but Dalí also studied and published in his book, Le mythe tragique de l'Angélus de Millet, his interpretations of the painting.
+Dalí suggests the tone of piety in the painting verges on that of grief, and that the man and woman in the painting may in fact be mourning over the grave of a child.
+Based on that idea, Dalí requested that the Louvre museum X-ray l'Angélus, which they did.
+The X-rays, published in Dalí's book, reveal an "oblong geometrical shape" at the feet of the figures in the painting.
+Dalí claims it is a coffin, but that suggestion, based on the X-ray image, has not been widely accepted.

 Provenance

-The painting triggered a rush of patriotic fervour when the Louvre tried to buy it in 1889, and was vandalized by a madman in 1932.
+The painting triggered a rush of patriotic fervour when the Louvre tried to buy it in 1889.

+In 1932 it was vandalized by a madman.

-With reference to the Musée d'Orsay, the provenance of the work is as follows; although some events are missing, such as the Brussels show in 1874:
+With reference to the Musée d'Orsay, the partial provenance of the work is as follows; although some events are missing, such as the Brussels show in 1874: